-There are two medial consonant signs, U+A9BE JAVANESE CONSONANT SIGN PENGKAL and U+A9BF JAVANESE CONSONANT SIGN CAKRA, which represent -y- and -r- respectively.
-These medial consonant signs contrast with the subjoined forms of the letters ya and ra.
-The subjoined forms may indicate a syllabic boundary, whereas pengkal and cakra are used in ordinary consonant clusters.
+There are three medial consonant signs, U+A9BD JAVANESE CONSONANT SIGN KERET, U+A9BE JAVANESE CONSONANT SIGN PENGKAL, and U+A9BF JAVANESE CONSONANT SIGN CAKRA, which represent -re, -ya, and -ra respectively.
+These medial consonant signs contrast with the subjoined forms of the letters re, ya, and ra.
+The subjoined forms may indicate a syllabic boundary, whereas keret, pengkal, and cakra are used in ordinary consonant clusters.